Entra ID Excessive Account Lockouts Detected

 - Misconfigured clients, scripts, or services with outdated credentials may inadvertently cause lockouts.

-- Repeated lockouts from known internal IPs or during credential rotation windows could be benign.
+- Lockouts during credential rotation windows could be benign.

 - Legacy applications without modern auth support may repeatedly fail and trigger Smart Lockout.

-- Specific known user agents (e.g., corporate service accounts).
+- Specific known user agents from corporate service accounts.

 Response and remediation